lino-framework/lino/docs/dev/install.rst

 System requirements
 -------------------

-- Lino requires Python 2.
-It is not yet converted to Python 3.
+- Lino still requires **Django 1.6**, we just did not yet take the time to make it work with newer versions.
+Any contribution is welcome.

-  See :ticket:`36` if you want to discuss this.
+- Lino requires **Python 2**.
+Also here: we just did not yet take the time to make it work with Python 3.
+Any contribution is welcome.

 - We assume you have pip_ installed. `pip` is not automatically bundled with Python 2, but it has become the de-facto standard.